blair-robot-project/robot2020/README.md

 # robot2020
-The code for our 2020 robot, [unnamed]!
+The code for our 2020 robot, Atlas!